More about This Topic

 the marriage is prohibited.“ 750 ILCS 5/301

 Declaring a marriage invalid is the same thing as an annulment.
 An invalid marriage is essentially saying, “This marriage never existed.
 Therefore, you cannot apply any of the divorce laws.”
-This means no division of assets, no division of debts and no maintenance (formerly known as alimony)
+This means no division of assets, no division of debts and (maybe) no maintenance (formerly known as alimony)

-So, is a marriage valid if it is the second marriage of a person with two or more husbands and wives?
+Is a marriage valid if it is the second marriage of a person with two or more husbands and wives?
 Yes.
 If they have a marriage certificate the marriage is valid until someone declares the marriage invalid.

 What if the person with two husbands or wives divorces the first husband or wife?
 What happens to the second husband and wife is there marriage good or not?
 In theory, it was never good.